zio/zio-config/docs/dive-into-zio-config.md

 ## More composable `Descriptor`

 The whole bunch of methods such as `descriptor` works with the type class `Descriptor`.
 You can summon a `Descriptor` for type `A` using `Descriptor[A].apply`, which will give you access to lower level methods such as `removeSubClassNameKey`.
-These methods directly exist in `ConfigDescriptor`, however inaccessible, since there is no guarantee that a manually created `ConfigDescriptor` correctly tags keys to its types (i.e, a particular key is the name of a sub-class of a sealed-trait)
+These methods directly exist in `Config`, however inaccessible, since there is no guarantee that a manually created `Config` correctly tags keys to its types (i.e, a particular key is the name of a sub-class of a sealed-trait)

 ```scala
 case class A (...)